toliva/ConnectivityContent/apis/Product-API/03-guides.md

 ### Creating ExpediaTravelerPreference Rate Plans

-When a property opted in the program, all its standalone rate plans are requirement to be enabled for ExpediaTravelerPreference.
+When a property opted in the program, all its standalone rate plans are required to be enabled for ExpediaTravelerPreference.
 In order to create an ExpediaTravelerPreference-enabled rate plan with the least amount of information, it minimally needs to contain 2 distribution rules, along with a partner code for each.
-The partner code doesn't have to be different between ExpediaCollect and HotelCollect rules, but it has to be unique to this specific rate plan.
+The partner code doesn't have to be different between ExpediaCollect and HotelCollect rules, but it has to be unique across all the rate plans under the room type it is created under.
 Example:

 ```JSON
 {